 The new Microsoft CEO: me

-My qualifications as the new Microsoft Chief Executive are as good as any
+My qualifications as the new Microsoft chief are as good as anyone.

 When I was a kid, the thing I wanted to be when I grew up was an employee at Microsoft.
 I know it sounds funny, but it’s true.
 In middle-school, I remember working on a history project about a well-known historical figure.
 While other kids picked your standard inventors and presidents, my project was on Bill Gates.
 Every new year, my dad and I would always look forward to watching the Consumer Electronics Show keynote always given by Microsoft.